IbrahimIF/IbrahimIF-Site/README.md

 - Main page: This page displays a brief introduction about me, my accounts and other features on the website.
-- Projects page: This page showcases my projects, including a brief description, links to the source code on github. and many other various pages on the website ...
+- Projects page: This page showcases my projects, including a brief description, links to the source code on github. and many other various pages on the website.....

 -----